kevbuh/froog/README.md

 - CUDA support

 # Contributing
-here are some basic guidelines for contributing:
+Here are some basic guidelines for contributing:
-* reduce complexity (currently at 585 lines of code)
+* reduce complexity
 * increase speed
-* add features, must include <a href="https://github.com/kevbuh/froog/tree/main/tests">tests</a>
+* reduce lines of code (currently at 584 lines of code)
-* in that order
+* add features

 more info on <a href="https://github.com/kevbuh/froog/blob/main/docs/contributing.md">contributing</a>